bitwiseworks/python-os2/Doc/library/sqlite3.rst

 +-------------+----------------------------------------------+

-The type system of the :mod:`sqlite3` module is extensible in two ways: you can store additional Python types in a SQLite database via object adaptation, and you can let the :mod:`sqlite3` module convert SQLite types to different Python types via converters.
+The type system of the :mod:`sqlite3` module is extensible in two ways: you can store additional Python types in an SQLite database via object adaptation, and you can let the :mod:`sqlite3` module convert SQLite types to different Python types via converters.